kbvernon/extera/README.md

 #>
 ```

-The extension mechanism is a little more involved, required that you
+The extension mechanism is a little more involved, requiring that you
 specify content blocks where content from a child document should be
 injected.
 In the following example, we define a single block called
 `content` in the base or parent template and specify what it includes in